eugeneolsen/midiplay/conport_export/progress_log.md

 *   [2025-10-01 01:13:02] Phase 3: Moved global outport declaration to local scope in main()

 ## In Progress Tasks
+*   [2025-10-01 19:06:22] Drafted validation and regression checklist for Task B namespace cleanup
 *   [2025-10-01 14:07:22] Phase 3 Progress - Now at 95% completion with only namespace cleanup and magic strings elimination remaining